j4redux/contex-comms-autopilot/ai_docs/spec.md

 ## Elevator Pitch

-Founders spend precious hours writing investor updates and memos that determine their company's future.
-Omni turns their raw thoughts into investor-ready materials in minutes—memos, updates, and fundraising documents that actually close deals.
+Omni turns founder thoughts into investor-ready materials in minutes—memos, updates, and fundraising documents that close deals and sound like you at your sharpest.
+Omni remembers everything, so founders never explain the same context twice.

 ## Core Value Proposition

-**From founder brain dump to investor-ready materials that close deals**
+**Your Corporate Comms Autopilot that never forgets**

-Transform scattered founder thoughts about metrics, challenges, wins, and plans into polished investor-grade documents that actually get funded.
+Transform scattered founder thoughts into polished investor-grade documents while building a persistent knowledge base that grows smarter with every interaction.
+Once founders build context in Omni, switching costs become prohibitive—creating a powerful moat.

 ## User Workflow